BrunoBernardino/nextjs-boilerplate-faunadb-elasticsearch/README.md

-make pretty # prettifies the code make test # runs linting and tests make test/update # runs tests, updating snapshots make deploy # deploys to faunadb-elasticsearch-nextjs-boilerplate.onbrn.com (requires `vercel` to be installed globally)
+make pretty # prettifies the code make test # runs linting and tests make test/update # runs tests, updating snapshots make deploy # deploys to faunadb-elasticsearch-nextjs-boilerplate.onbrn.com (requires `serverless` to be installed globally)
 ```

+**NOTE:** If you're looking for the previous version which deployed to Vercel, [this was the latest commit with it](https://github.com/BrunoBernardino/nextjs-boilerplate-faunadb-elasticsearch/tree/e173b590cdf716c28931c04770bcb962ff136e45).

 ## TODOs